mlochbaum/BQN/doc/embed.md

         a ← 3‿2⥊↕6
         RotX ← {a↩𝕩⌽˘a}
         RotY ← {a↩𝕩⌽a}
-        Flip ← {𝕤⋄a↩⍉a}
+        Flip ← {𝕊:a↩⍉a}
         RotX‿RotY‿Flip
     `);

 When defining closures for their side effects like this, make sure they are actually functions!
-For example, since `flip` ignores its argument (you can call it with `flip()`, because a right argument of `undefined` isn't valid but will just be ignored), it needs an extra `𝕤` in the definition to be a function instead of an immediate block.
+For example, since `flip` ignores its argument (you can call it with `flip()`, because a right argument of `undefined` isn't valid but will just be ignored), it needs an `𝕊:` in the definition to be a function instead of an immediate block.

 You can also use an array to pass multiple functions or other values from JS into BQN all at once.
 However, a JS array can't be used directly in BQN because its shape isn't known.
 The function `list()` converts a JS array into a BQN list by using its length for the shape; the next section has a few more details.